The Freshwater Land Trust, a 501(c)(3) nonprofit organization, has six full-time employees and is governed by a 15-member board of directors.

-Wendy Jackson has over 18 years of experience in the field of real estate with most of those years spent in conservation.
-Since joining the Freshwater Land Trust in 2001, Wendy’s passion for river and land conservation has fueled her work to establish preserves and projects such as the Turkey Creek Nature Preserve, the Five Mile Creek Greenways project, and Red Mountain Park.
-During her tenure as Executive Director, the Land Trust has helped to protect over 10,000 acres of land in north-central Alabama.
-She has also helped to secure almost $17 million dollars in gifts of land, cash and other contributions.
+Wendy Jackson has more than 20 years of experience in the field of real estate with most of those years spent in conservation.
+Since joining the Freshwater Land Trust in 2001, Wendy’s passion for river and land conservation has fueled her work to establish meaningful projects such as the Turkey Creek Nature Preserve, the Five Mile Creek Greenways project, and Red Mountain Park.
+Wendy has also played a vital role in spearheading the plan for the Red Rock Ridge and Valley Trail System which has been an integral part of downtown Birmingham’s revitalization.

 Wendy has been recognized across the state for her businesslike approach to conservation and her unique ability to bring diverse partners together for the benefit of conservation.
-She is the 2005 recipient of the James Dockery Environmental Leadership Award that is presented to individuals who have played a leadership role in preserving the South’s environment.
-She is celebrating her tenth anniversary at the Freshwater Land Trust this year.
-In 2013, Wendy was named Friend of Planning by the American Planning Association due to her efforts to coordinate the Red Rock Ridge and Valley Trail System.
+During her tenure as Executive Director, the Land Trust has helped to protect more than 10,000 acres of land in north-central Alabama.
+In 2013, Wendy was named Friend of Planning by the American Planning Association for her efforts to coordinate the Red Rock Ridge and Valley Trail System.
 These are just a few examples of the large impact Wendy has made and continues to make on our community and on